Vadal Alexander: Pre-draft

 Prior to his senior year, Alexander was considered one of the top senior prospects for the 2016 NFL draft.
 Alexander was invited to and played in the Senior Bowl in January 2016.
 Coming out of college, he was ranked as the second best offensive guard and projected to be selected in the second or third round.
-After the NFL Combine, Alexander was projected by the majority of analysts to be selected in the third or fourth round of the 2016 NFL Draft and was ranked the seventh best offensive guard out of the 203 available by NFLDraftScout.com.
+After the NFL Combine, Alexander was projected by the majority of analysts to be selected in the third or fourth round of the 2016 NFL draft and was ranked the seventh best offensive guard out of the 203 available by NFLDraftScout.com.

-2016 NFL Draft

-Alexander was drafted by the Raiders in the seventh round, 234th overall, in the 2016 NFL Draft.
-Many analysts were surprised by his drastic fall in the draft, as the majority of them had him projected as a second or third round selection.
-They said the steep fall in his draft stock likely came from not testing well at the combine and being seen as a prospect who better shows his talents in games.
-Scouts and teams also had concerns about his weight and conditioning.